briansimiyuj/doctor-appointment-app/README.md

           b.
 Create a state for isTimePickerVisible and initialize it to false
           c.
 Set selectedTime with newTime if available when newTime changes
           d.
 Set newTime with selectedTime if available when selectedTime changes
+          e.
+Create a function to handle the time selection and update the selectedTime

       #### Date Picker Content